 MRS operating committees form the operational heart of the society and are made up of energized volunteers who wish to help drive forward specific aspects of the society.
 The links on the left detail descriptions of the responsibilities and activities of each committee.
 If you're interested in volunteering on a committee, please complete the Volunteer Profile Form

-to express your interests and email it to Michele Feder
+to express your interests and send it to us here

 The MRS Awards Committee oversees all Society awards according to policies approved by the Board of Directors, arranges for the preparation and presentation of awards, recommends new awards and changes to existing awards, and oversees publicity for all awards.
-Subcommittees: Graduate Student Award, Innovation in Materials Characterization Award, The Kavli Foundation Early Career Lectureship in Materials Science, Materials Theory Award, Mid-Career Researcher Award, MRS Fellow, MRS Impact, MRS Medal, Outstanding Young Investigator, Postdoctoral Awards, Turnbull Lectureship, Von Hippel Award.
+Subcommittees: Graduate Student Award, Innovation in Materials Characterization Award, The Kavli Foundation Early Career Lectureship in Materials Science, Materials Theory Award, Mid-Career Researcher Award, MRS Fellow, MRS Impact, MRS Medal, Outstanding Young Investigator, MRS Nelson Buck Robinson Science And Technology Award For Renewable Energy, Postdoctoral Awards, Turnbull Lectureship, and Von Hippel Award.